geerlingguy/youtube/README.md

   10. **Pickups**: During the editing process, I note any timestamps where an extra insert (like a motorized dolly shot of something) would spice up the video.
 Then I spend a few hours gathering the missing pickup shots that I didn't get in my initial B-roll acquisition.
 Then I incorporate the pickups into the video.
   11. **Final Review**: I watch through the entire video, full screen, both with and without headphones.
 I listen for any audio gaffes, make sure I have decent transitions, and try to catch any flaws in titling, effects, and overlays.
 After I'm happy with the edit, I export the video using Final Cut Pro's built-in Share tool.
   12. **Metadata**: While the video is exporting, I work on metadata, and choose my final title and thumbnail idea.
 Then I fill in a description, go through the video and translate my script sections to timestamps, add relevant tags, and note any times when I want to add cards to the video.

+       Because YouTube's built-in closed captioning is a train wreck for technical content, I will also run the video through Whisper ([here's how I do it](https://www.jeffgeerling.com/blog/2023/transcribing-recorded-audio-and-video-text-using-whisper-ai-on-mac)), and hand-edit the final transcription before submitting it as the video's English language subtitles.
   13. **Upload**: The end is in sight.
-I upload the video to YouTube, copy and paste all the metadata over into YouTube, and schedule the video for the appropriate day and time.
+I upload the video to YouTube, copy and paste all the metadata over into YouTube, upload the subtitles, and schedule the video for the appropriate day and time.
   14. **Thumbnail**: Sometimes I'll have already worked on a thumbnail if I was able to think of a good idea earlier in the process.
 But usually between the time I upload the video and it's publish date, I'll set up my greenscreen and some lights, and either use my camera remote and self-timer or my wife's assistance to get ten or twenty different thumbnail image options.
 I try to minimize 'YouTube Face', but I also know without a certain amount of clickability, my video will get buried.
 I aim for a happy medium of 'mildly clickbait' expressions, while not embarrassing myself—at least not _too_ much.
   15. **Blog Post**: After uploading the thumbnail, I usually write a _completely separate_ blog post on the topic.
 Sometimes I'll have already written the blog post's outline during the Script Writing process, other times I'll start from scratch.